 Baked Sweet Potato is quite possibly the most delicious and nutritious veggie ever!
 A delicately sweet taste and fluffy interior make these oven baked sweet potatoes the perfect side dish for your next meal!

 Many people mistake sweet potatoes for yams.
-While both are root vegetables, they are only distantly related.
+While both are root vegetables, there is a difference between sweet potatoes and yams.
 Sweet potatoes have a general shape and size of a regular potato, but the ends come to a bit of a point.
 Yams, however, are narrower and more cylindrical in shape.
-Often sweet potatoes are labelled as yams in supermarkets, leading to more confusion!
+Often sweet potatoes are labeled as yams in supermarkets, leading to more confusion!

-Raw sweet potatoes should be stored in a cool, dark, dry and well ventilated place.
+Raw Sweet Potatoes: Raw sweet potatoes should be stored in a cool, dark, dry and well-ventilated place.
 Avoid storing them in a refrigerator as this changes the cell structure of the potato making them take longer to cook and affecting the flavor.

 How to Bake Sweet Potatoes